-- 15. Section 232 of the Trade Expansion Act of 1962 (Section 232) allows the United States to adjust imports of an article based on a finding that such imports threaten to impair U.S. national security. - 16.
+- 16. Section 232 of the Trade Expansion Act of 1962 (Section 232) allows the United States to adjust imports of an article based on a finding that such imports threaten to impair U.S. national security. - 17.
 On April 19 and 26, 2017, the United States initiated investigations under Section 232 into imports of steel and aluminum, respectively.
 In connection with these investigations, United States solicited written comments from interested parties and held public hearings.
-In the United States summarized its findings from these investigations in written reports, and released these reports to the public. - 17.
+In United States summarized its findings from these investigations in written reports, and released these reports to the public.
+In Indiana I - 18.
 On March 8, 2018, the United States acted pursuant to Section 232 and imposed tariffs on certain steel and aluminum imports, effective beginning on March 23, 2018.
-The United States also established a process to permit product-specific exclusions from the Section 232 tariffs, based on, among other factors, the national security implications of those imports.
+The United States